technofocus-pte/msignt2/Lab 02 - Building and Registering Predictive Models.md

 ### **Task 2 : Access Notebook to train a model with the AML studio**

-In this task,we learn how to access the python SDK notebook from AML
+In this task,we will access the python SDK notebook from AML

-1. 'On AML Studio home page,click on **Compute -> Computer instance.** Select **Compute instance** name and then click under **Application** and select
+1. 'On AML Studio home page,click on **Compute -> Computer instances**.
+Select the running Compute instance name and then click under **Application** and select
     **Terminal.**

     ![](./media/image54.png)